renovatebot/renovate/docs/usage/configuration-options.md

 ## draftPR

-If you want the PRs created by Renovate to be considered as drafts rather than normal PRs in Github you could add this property to your `renovate.json`:
+If you want the PRs created by Renovate to be considered as drafts rather than normal PRs, you could add this property to your `renovate.json`:

 ```json
 {